Department of Neurology

 Lexington, KY 40536-0284

 Tarek’s educational background spans a number of countries, including Jamaica, the United States, Canada and Australia.
 He is a graduate of the Sydney Medical Program at the University of Sydney in Australia.
 During his time there, he developed an academic interest in medical education and in particular, neurological education.
-He is concurrently completing his master degree of Health Professions Education at the University of Ottawa, Canada.
 In his free time, he enjoys traveling, good food and meeting new people.

 2016, MEd, Master of Education: Concentration in Health Professions Education, University of Ottawa, Ontario, Canada